Uberspace/lab/source/guide_onionservice.rst

 .. tag_list::

 This guide describes how to make your services available via a tor onion service that runs in the users uberspace.
-Note that uberspace also offers a onion service, depending on what you want to achieve you might not need to follow this guide to get what you want.
-Therefore read the about the :manual:`Tor Service <web-tor>` first.
+Note that uberspace also offers an onion service, depending on what you want to achieve you might not need to follow this guide to get what you want.
+Check out :manual:`Tor Service <web-tor>` first.

 .. manual: :manual_anchor:`tor-onion-service`